-Fishing may be your favorite pastime, but it can be the source of a profitable business, too.
-Starting a bait shop can help you to provide a much-needed service, connecting with other fishermen and supporting your local fishing community.
-Running a bait shop requires some fishing experience and bait knowledge, but if you have a good sense of what’s in demand in your area, chances are you can build your business into a profitable operation.
+Fishing may be your favorite pastime, but it can also be the source of a profitable business, too.
+Starting a bait shop can help you provide a much-needed service, connect with other fishermen, and support your local fishing community.

 Bait shops, commonly called bait and tackle shops, sell a variety of bait to fishermen.
-These shops may sell live bait, frozen bait, or a variety of both.
+These shops may sell live bait like worms, crickets, and minnows, frozen bait, or a variety of both.
+Most will also sell fishing licenses and fishing products like fishing rods, reels, line, hooks, artificial lures, nets, tackle boxes, and other accessories.
 They offer convenience, allowing fishermen to stop in on their way out to the ocean or lake, and many shops are conveniently located near popular fishing areas.
 Bait shops are usually open for long hours to accommodate the most popular fishing hours, especially on weekends.

 Most bait shops don’t just sell bait; many also sell essential tackle and other supplies.
 Many shops also sell snacks and drinks, giving fishermen a convenient spot to get everything that they may need for the day.